ukayani/scalator-ecs/akka-cluster-post.md

 - JDK8+
 - Docker
 - SBT
-- An existing ECS Cluster (insert link to template)
+- An existing ECS Cluster
 - Access to an AWS Account
 - Working knowledge of Docker